 What is Mediation?

-The LA and parents always want to make sure the right support and help is being offered to young people with SEND, but people do not always agree.
+The LA and parents want to make sure the right support and help is being offered to children and young people with SEND, but people do not always agree.
 Mediation is a voluntary, confidential and without prejudice process, which allows the parties to come together and openly discuss concerns about EHC decisions.
 Indeed the LA want to listen and hear your concerns if you think they have got their decision wrong.

 SEND Mediation can be through our Connect Mediation platform, which is a form of remote mediation conducted via computer and telephone (private ad conference calls), or a comfortable, non-confrontational and non-judgemental meeting that gives you the opportunity to talk about EHC decisions if you do not agree with them.
 Due to the confidential and without prejudice nature of mediation, you can speak freely without your discussion being used against you at a later date.

 Collis Mediation impartially facilitates and chairs the meeting; and ensures everyone has the same opportunity to speak, listen and be heard.
 We do not take part in the decision making; however we will ask questions and explore different points of view to ensure everyone is considering what is in the best interest of the child or young person with SEND.

 Mediation is a process which is consultation, not confrontation.

 What happens at Mediation?

-The Mediation is a meeting where concerns and options are discussed around a table.
+The Mediation is primarily a meeting where concerns and options are discussed around a table.
 The meeting is confidential and without prejudice, meaning it is confidential to the participants of the mediation and any discussions cannot be used against someone at a later date.
 Indeed, a Tribunal would not take into account anything discussed at Mediation.
 It is an opportunity to resolve the matter outside of more formal routes.

 You can bring someone to support you, such as a teacher, SENDIASS, educational psychologist, SENDCo or a family member or friend.
 You can submit new information such as professional reports and crucial information from people who have opinions about the support the child/ young person may need.
 Bringing new and additional evidence is always useful.